devappd/emscripten-npm-examples/Example-04-Autotools/README.md

 # Example-04-Autotools

 This example demonstrates a C++ web application that is built with an Autotools `./configure` script.
+[See the live sample here](https://devappd.github.io/emscripten-npm-examples/Example-04-Autotools/dist/index.html).

 This example may not work on Windows due to potential difficulty with setting up Bash and the Emscripten SDK.